kubernetes/community/contributors/design-proposals/storage/volume-snapshotting.md

 * Do we call them snapshots or backups?

-    * From the SIG email: "The snapshot should not be suggested to be a backup in any documentation, because in practice is is necessary, but not sufficient, when conducting a backup of a stateful application."
+    * From the SIG email: "The snapshot should not be suggested to be a backup in any documentation, because in practice is necessary, but not sufficient, when conducting a backup of a stateful application."

 * At what minimum granularity should snapshots be allowed?